TechOlympics: Competitions

-Showcase Demonstrations
+Showcase demonstrations

-A showcase project is large project that a group of students, often from the same school, take part in working on, in order to present the project to a panel of judges.
+A showcase project is a large project that a group of students, usually from the same school, take part in working on, in order to present the project to a panel of judges.
 This project is in competition with other projects to be the best project submitted.
-Winning this event is seen as a very important feat during the conference.
+Winning this event is seen as a very important feat during the conference, and showcase winners receive a cash prize.

 Workshops

-For the past few years TechOlympics has offered workshops, bringing in professionals to teach students a skill.
+For the past few years, TechOlympics has offered workshops, bringing in professionals to teach students a skill.
 A selected list of past topics can be found below.